ucan-wg/spec/README.md

 ### 5.2.1 Bottom

 In concept there is a "bottom" ability ("none" or "void"), but it is not possible to represent in an ability.
-As it is merely the absecnce of any ability, it is not possible to construct a capability with a bottom ability.
+As it is merely the absence of any ability, it is not possible to construct a capability with a bottom ability.

 # 6. Validation